openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 @sphinxdirective

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials.
+Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials:

 * Try the `C++ Quick Start Example <openvino_docs_get_started_get_started_demos.html>`_ for step-by-step instructions on building and running a basic image classification C++ application.